 Positive Reviews & Testimonials

-There are 31 reviews of Durango Merchant Services on the Better Business Bureau’s TrustLink website, with 28 out of 31 reviewers rating them at 5 out of 5 stars.
+There are 31 reviews of Durango Merchant Services on the Better Business Bureau’s TrustLink website, with 28 out of 31 reviewers rating it at 5 out of 5 stars.
 The company also offers a Testimonials page on its website that includes excerpts from some of these reviews.
 As we’ve noted above, there’s also a lot of positive feedback about Durango on the company’s Facebook page.

 Qualities that are most frequently praised include the following:

-- High approval rate: Even when a merchant has been previously denied multiple times by other providers, Durango can usually find a solution for almost any business type, US-based or international.
+- High Approval Rate: Even when a merchant has been previously denied multiple times by other providers, Durango can usually find a solution for almost any business type, US-based or international.

-- Quick, reliable setup: While you might expect a ton of delays for setting up a high-risk account — and it certainly can take longer than a standard one — Durango is usually able to expedite this process and get you started in a short amount of time.
+- Quick, Reliable Setup: While you might expect a ton of delays for setting up a high-risk account — and it certainly can take longer than a standard one — Durango is usually able to expedite this process and get you started in a short amount of time.